qrno/templatemengo/docs/meta/checklist.md

 ## Thinking about solution

+- Immediately play with the sample cases, you may have understood the problem wrong
 - Pay close attention to the constraints
 - _Always_ consider doing Binary Search on the answer